 “Get me on the list for this ‘Epicurious Tasting Tour.’
 It looks like we’ll view five or six paintings that depict wine or beer, they’ll have some dreary expert stationed at each to bore us with the social history of the beverage or whatever.
 Then we retire to this Balcony Bar where a special tasting menu is prepared to tie in to what we’ve seen.
 Perfect.
 Call the curator.
 Tell him I want another favor.
 Private tour of the gallery beforehand, all the trivia about the particular paintings they’ll feature so I’m more informed than their experts.
 And then I want a word with the sommelier about this tasting menu…”

 As soon as Alfred satisfied himself that Master Bruce’s fondness for Miss Selina posed no threat, he had welcomed the relationship.
-He welcomed her as another charge, as a member of the family, and indeed he had done all could to cement her position by appointing her mistress of the manor, in fact if not in name, even before she formally moved in.
+He welcomed her as another charge, as a member of the family, and indeed he had done all he could to cement her position by appointing her mistress of the manor, in fact if not in name, even before she formally moved in.
 It never for a moment occurred to him that he might one day find his loyalties divided.
 The possibility never crossed his mind—but neither had the possibility of her sponsoring the International Orphans Fund.

 It was understood that the IOF had an angel in Gotham.
 Every year, whatever form their fundraising took, circumstances arranged to accommodate them as if by magic: calendars were cleared, reserves lifted, venues that had a strict 300-guest minimum absolutely no exceptions decided that, just this once, an exception might be made.
 Percentages varied, but the Wayne Foundation generally paid some portion of the expenses and Bruce paid another personally, a combination that prompted discounts that were never offered by those in the business of servicing charity events.
 Even at the height of the fop era, the message somehow got through that favors done for the IOF were noticed.
 Doing right by the orphans could bring years of top dollar patronage from the most extravagant society hostesses and possibly a few corporate gigs.
 The corollary was also true: gouge the orphans and you better enjoy the payday because it would be your last within a hundred miles of Gotham.